 - Be responsible for meeting all requirements of your internship without prompting from your work-site supervisor, faculty internship advisor, or member of the Jake Jabs College of Business & Entrepreneurship staff.

 Steps to Register for an Internship

 - Identify an internship.
-You may find your own or consult with Linda Ward in the Bracken Center for internship opportunities.
+You may find your own or consult with the Bracken Center for internship opportunities.
 You may not get an internship for a job or position you have been in.

 - Select a Jabs faculty member to serve as your internship advisor.
 This person does not have to be your faculty advisor but should have expertise in the area of your internship.

 - Complete the internship approval form in consultation with your faculty internship advisor and internship site supervisor.

 - Once the internship approval form and ethics agreement are completed, the Director of the Bracken Center will register you for the credits indicated in your form.
 Please note, this is the only way to add the course for credit.
 It cannot be done in CatCourse.

 Weekly reports, communication with your internship advisor, and final report.

 - File your weekly reports by emailing them to: [email protected]and to your faculty internship advisor.